-Additionally, if the tax is paid more than 30 days late, a penalty of 5% of the tax unpaid is charged.
-Another 5% is charged if the delay exceeds 6 months, and again another 5% penalty is charged if the delay exceeds 12 months.
+Additionally, if the tax is paid more than 30 days late, a penalty of 5 percent of the tax unpaid is charged.
+Another 5 percent is charged if the delay exceeds 6 months, and again another 5 percent penalty is charged if the delay exceeds 12 months.

-It should also be noted that strict liability criminal offences have recently been introduced into the U.K. tax code in relation to offshore income, assets and activities.
+It should also be noted that strict liability criminal offences have recently been introduced into the UK tax code in relation to offshore income, assets and activities.
 The offences cover failure to notify chargeability, failure to deliver a tax return and inaccuracies in documents (e.g. tax returns).
-There are particular safe-harbours such as the £25,000 threshold and the focus on income not reportable under the common reporting standard (CRS).
+There are particular safe-harbors such as the GBP25,000 threshold and the focus is generally on income not reportable under the common reporting standard (CRS).

 However, considerable care should be exercised as anyone found guilty is liable to a fine and/or imprisonment for up to 51 weeks in England and Wales (up to 6 months in Scotland and Northern Ireland)

 The legislation came into force on 7 October 2017.

 A new Failure to Correct (FTC) penalty regime has also been introduced.
-This is a backward looking penalty which is designed to encourage taxpayers to disclose any irregularities for tax years up to 5 April 2017 before 30 September 2018.
-Any irregularities in those years not disclosed to HMRC before 30 September 2018 will be subject to FTC penalties (up to 200% of the tax).
+This is a backward looking penalty and any irregularities in respect of offshore matters in tax years up to 5 April 2017 not disclosed to HMRC before 30 September 2018 will be subject to FTC penalties (up to 200 percent of the tax).
 Specialist advice should be sought.

-If a non-U.K. resident has U.K. taxable income (generally speaking this will be U.K. source income e.g. U.K. rental income) the remarks above concerning U.K. residents apply equally to him/her.
+If a non-UK resident has UK taxable income (generally speaking this will be UK source income e.g. UK rental income) the remarks above concerning UK residents apply equally to them.

-As a general rule, non-resident individuals are not normally subject to U.K. capital gains tax on disposals.
-However, disposals of U.K. residential property are one exception.
-From 6 April 2015, the U.K introduced a non-resident CGT (“NRCGT”) charge on gains made on the disposal of U.K. residential property.
-The U.K. is currently consulting on expanding the scope of NRCGT to cover all U.K. property whether held directly or indirectly (if certain conditions are met) with effect from 6 April 2019.
+As a general rule, non-resident individuals are not normally subject to UK capital gains tax on disposals.
+However, disposals of UK residential property are one exception.
+From 6 April 2015, the U.K introduced a non-resident CGT (NRCGT) charge on gains made on the disposal of UK residential property, and this is expected to be extended to cover non-residential UK property whether held directly or indirectly (if certain conditions are met) with effect from 6 April 2019.